 Commonly, an archive of musical material archives representations of musical content, and to be meaningful it has to go beyond a mere collection of resources.
 An archived score is relatively easy to represent accurately but is a poor representation of the actual music.
 A recording of a performance is an accurate representation of the sound but a poor representation of the material performance.
 Furthermore, within the category of musical recordings, there is a continuum between the concert documentation and the edited recording.
-Though both the score and the recording are reductions of the materiality of the performance to an achievable documentation/representation format, the concert recording may be seen as the more authentic representation of a performance than the edited recording.
-Connected in both time and space the score along with a recording can be a phenomenal catalyst for musical materiality, while at the same time it structures one’s perception of the music.
-There is a similarity between Benjamin’s collecting and my experiments with documenting Repetition Repeats all other Repetitions.
+Though both the score and the recording are reductions of the materiality of the performance to an archivable documentation/representation format, the concert recording may be seen as the more authentic representation of a performance than the edited recording.
+Connected in both time and space, the score along with a recording can be a phenomenal catalyst for musical materiality, while at the same time it structures one’s perception of the music.
+There is a similarity between Benjamin’s collecting and my experiments with documenting Repetition repeats all other repetitions.
 The relentless storing of unrelated data is one common aspect, but more important is the way the collection allows for the possibility of returning again and again.
 After all, allowing for continuous reflection, along with the belief that the act of reflection is informative, is one of the motivations behind the ambition to document the material practice.
 How, then, may such a large archive of musical content be structured so that we are not cheated of the richest prize, as Benjamin puts it?
 How may we create systems for collecting musical knowledge and experience, that can be explored and excavated for new meanings?
 To further investigate this, it is necessary to consider in what ways musical experience may be written.

 The scene of writing

-In Archive Fever: A Freudian Impression (Le Mal d’Archive), a late and read worthy text on the nature of the archive written in the beginning in the beginning of the internet era, the French philosopher Jacques Derrida, to little surprise given his critical method, points to the dangers of the structures of the archival process.
-The book is based on a lecture given in London during an international colloquium on Memory: The Question of Archives in 1994.
-This was in the early days of electronic communication but the text is strikingly clairvoyant of what we now know has become the impact of digital technology.
-Much of the content departs from a much earlier, but related text: Freud and the scene of writing (Derrida, 1978).
-Before pursuing the discussion concerning the nature of the archive I will go over some of the central arguments that Derrida makes in this earlier text with regard to Freud’s concept of perception and memory as these may prove to be useful here.
-The following is not intended as a complete analysis of this rather complex text, but should mainly be regarded as an attempt to unpack some of the central concepts used in Archive Fever.
+In Archive fever: a freudian impression (Le Mal d’Archive), a late and read-worthy text on the nature of the archive written in the beginning of the internet era, the French philosopher Jacques Derrida, to little surprise given his critical method, points to the dangers of the structures of the archival process.
+The book is based on a lecture given in London during the international colloquium ‘Memory: the question of archives’ in 1994.
+This was in the early days of electronic communication, but the text is strikingly clairvoyant of what we have come to learn about the impact of digital technology today.
+Much of the content departs from an earlier, but related text: ‘Freud and the scene of writing’ (Derrida, 1978) and before pursuing the discussion concerning the nature of the archive I will go over some of the central arguments that Derrida makes in this earlier text with regard to Freud’s concept of perception and memory as these may prove to be useful here.
+Here he addresses Freud’s rethinking of writing as a means for accessing the possible relationships between perception, memory and experience; for understanding how the outside world is registered within the psyche.
+The following is not intended as an analysis of this rather complex text, but should mainly be regarded as an attempt to unpack some of the central concepts used in Archive fever for the purpose of shedding light on the discussion concerning the documentation of musical practices.

-Derrida addresses Freud’s rethinking of writing in Freud and the scene of writing as a metaphor for accessing the possible relationships between perception, memory and experience; for understanding how the outside world is registered within the psyche.
-By looking at psychical content as something that is the result of different kinds of writing, a writing that is, according to Derrida, in its very essence, graphic, he draws a picture that clearly separates internal experience from external storage.